Textual Data Augmentation for Arabic-English Code-Switching Speech Recognition: Evaluation of Model Performance

-We evaluated the quality of the augmented CS textual data, using both objective and subjective evaluation.
-For objective evaluation, we tested the efficacy of the data in language modelling and in speech recognition tasks.
-We use human ratings, as subjective test, evaluating the naturalness/acceptability of the generated utterances.
+We perform objective and subjective evaluations of the quality of the generated CS text.
+For objective evaluation, we measure the efficacy of the data in language modeling and speech recognition.
+For subjective evaluation, we asked bilingual annotators to rate the naturalness/acceptability of the utterances.